 January’s here and so are the colder temps.
-But we’re living in COVID times, and outside remains the safest place to be.
 So bundle up and embrace the cold — here are 10 outdoor attractions in Cincinnati perfect for exploring this winter:

 Highfield Discovery Garden is quite possibly the most magical place in Cincinnati.
 This straight-from-a-fairytale Great Park is full of secrets, mystery and wonder, and will absolutely get your kids excited about the great outdoors.
-Winter admission to this Great Park is just $2.75/child — but you’ll want to check the park’s schedule before you go; it’s closed Mondays and Tuesdays through March.
+Winter admission to this Great Park is just $6/child — but you’ll want to check the park’s schedule before you go!

-French Park is a true hidden gem; a dreamy natural oasis in Amberley Village.
+French Park is a true hidden gem and one of the top outdoor attractions in Cincinnati; a dreamy natural oasis in Amberley Village.
 You’ve never been to a Cincinnati Park quite like this.
 The park features rolling hills and a kid-friendly creek that’s perfect for little explorers.

 4: Cincinnati Art Museum Art Climb

 The Cincinnati Art Museum’s Art Climb is a splendid work of art that marries form and function through an artfully arranged nine-story staircase.
 The Art Climb is 164 carefully laid steps that connect the Cincinnati Art Museum to its neighbors.
 It’s the perfect outdoor activity for families.

 5 & 6: Mt.
 Airy Treehouse + Arboretum

 We love Mt.
 Airy so much, it took two coveted spots on this roundup:

 As a whole, Mt.
 Airy Forest is Cincinnati’s largest park — coming in at almost 1,500 acres.
 It was established in 1911 out of several unproductive farms, and was the first municipal reforestation project in America.